 8. I Said No!
 A Kid-to-Kid Guide to Keeping your Private Parts Private by Kimberly and Zack King

 Kimberly wrote this book after her young son, Zack, had a very frightening experience at a sleepover.
 Co-authoring the book with his mum was a healing tool for Zack.
 Using her son’s own words, Kimberly created a picture book to help children understand how to escape potentially threatening sexual scenarios.
 The language and illustrations are kid-friendly.

 9. God Made All of Me by Justin and Lindsey Holcomb

 You might recognize the authors’ names from the top of the page – they are husband and wife authors of Rid of My Disgrace (and Is it My Fault: Hope and Healing for Those Suffering Domestic Violence).
 This book is kid-friendly but also filled with great information for parents.
-It is an easy way to talk to children about how their bodies are special.
+It is an easy way to talk to children about how their bodies are special and private.
 I have also recommended it to adults who want to have something short but validating to read as they process their childhood abuse.

 10. The Body Keeps the Score by Bessel van der Kolk, M.D.

 For a much more in-depth understanding of how trauma affects the brain – and the body as a whole – this is a must read.
 It came recommended to me by Thomas Edward, founder of Healing Broken Men.
 We were both speakers at The Courage Conference in 2016 and, after he spoke, I approached him and basically asked: “What can I read to help me understand how my own body might be reacting to past trauma without me even realizing it?”
 This book has been beneficial to me personally and professionally.
 Van der Kolk’s writing is sometimes more academic in tone but you can easily approach it one chapter at a time (or even pick out the chapters which seem the most relevant to you).